 Message Explanation

 Pressure limit exceeded.
-The hydraulic pressure exceeded operational
+The hydraulic pressure exceeded

-limits.
-Remove pressure from the system
+operational limits.
+Remove pressure

+from the system manually by venting

-manually by venting the outlet.
-Excessive
+the outlet.
+Excessive pressure can

-pressure can damage the pressure transducer.
+damage the pressure transducer.
+One

-One cause of this problem is mis-calibration.
+cause of this problem is mis-

-If it reoccurs soon after a calibration, contact
+calibration.
+If it reoccurs soon after a

+calibration, contact Crescent Design

-Crescent Design for assistance.
+for assistance.

 The motor is overheating.
-The motor that generates hydraulic pressure
+The motor that generates hydraulic

-has overheated.
-Turn off the machine and
+pressure has overheated.
+Turn off the

-contact Crescent Design for assistance.
+machine and contact Crescent Design

+for assistance.

 Motor stalled.
-Five seconds elapsed without any pressure

-change.
-Check for proper attachment of

-product to be tested to the outlet, and that

-water flow is cut off.
-Switch off the HBLT

-and after a few moments, switch on again
+Five seconds elapsed without any motor motion.
+Check for proper connection of the encoder connector.
+Switch off the HBLT and after a few moments, switch on again and retry.
+Contact Crescent Design for assistance.

-and retry.

 The motor driver is too hot.
-The circuits that power the motor that

-generates hydraulic pressure have

-overheated.
-Continued operation would risk

-damage.
-Let the system cool for five minutes

-with the power off.
-If the problem re-

-appears, contact Crescent Design.
+The circuits that power the motor that generates hydraulic pressure have overheated.
+Continued operation would risk damage.
+Let the system cool for five minutes with the power off.
+If the problem re-appears, contact Crescent Design.
 Can't configure machine.
 Option switches or internal setup is incorrect.
 Contact Crescent Design for assistance in solving this problem.
 Ver mismatch x.xx/y.yy The Kernel version y.yy is incompatible with the Application version x.xx.
 Contact Crescent Design for assistance in solving this problem.
 Transducer not installed.
 The pressure transducer is disconnected or malfunctioning.
 Contact Crescent Design for assistance in solving this problem.
 Unknown press config (xxx) The pressure limit xxx (in PSI) is unknown to the software.
 This can also be caused by improper option settings or setup.
 Contact Crescent Design for assistance in solving this problem.
 Invalid exhaust/intake limits.
 Both the intake limit switch and the exhaust limit switch are on at the same time.
 Contact Crescent Design for assistance in solving this problem.
 Error code #xxx An internal software error xxx was detected.
 Contact Crescent Design for assistance in solving this problem.